chengr4/all-about-CSSandHTML/README.md

 @media screen and (max-width: 800px) {}
 ```

+## Overflow-y [10]

+### Values

+`visible`: Content is not clipped and may be rendered outside the padding box's top and bottom edges.

+`auto`: Depends on the user agent.
+If content fits inside the padding box, it looks the same as `visible`, but still establishes a new block-formatting context.
+Desktop browsers provide scrollbars if content overflows.

+References: 10

 ## References

 1. [Academind; Bootstrap 4 Theme Customization (with Sass) | BOOTSTRAP 4 TUTORIAL (2018.3)](https://youtu.be/6Ovw43Dkp44)